stolostron/console/README.md

    npm run setup
    ```

-   This will create a `.env` file in backend containing the environment variables.
+   This will create a `.env` file in the backend directory containing the environment variables.

 4. Start the development services